 After finishing all sections and reviewing my federal tax return, H&R Block transferred my information to the state return.
 I entered the information that applies to New Jersey, such as the renter/homeowner rebate.
 After finishing the forms, I noticed that I did not enter the estimated tax payments I made throughout the year, so I went back to the pages to enter that information for both my federal return and state return.

 In the final stages of filing, H&R Bock allows me to review the charges.
-I was required to upgrade from the Free Edition to the Basic Edition, so my federal return cost $19.95.
-The state return cost $34.95.
+I was required to upgrade from the Free Edition to the Deluxe Edition, so my federal return cost $34.99.
+The state return cost $36.99.
 Once filing and providing my banking information for direct deposit, I should receive my refund within ten days.

 The first option for paying this fee is H&R Block’s Simple Pay, in which the filing fees are deducted from your refund (if the government owes one to you), for an additional fee.
-Other options are credit and debit cards, electronic transfer from a bank account, and coupon code.
-Six lucky Consumerism Commentary will receive a coupon code that will cover the federal and state filing fees, so keep reading to find out how you can enter to win.
+Other options are credit and debit cards, electronic transfer from a bank account, or use a coupon code.

 Consumerism Commentary is an authorized affiliate of H&R Block.
 Six giveaway products were provided to Consumerism Commentary free for the benefit of our readers.
 H&R Block did not compensate Consumerism Commentary for this review.